View Profile Page

 Throughout my career, my research has focused on the Development of Competence.
 During graduate school I participated in a number of research projects that focused on adolescence and early childhood.
 My experience taught me that it was important first to understand the origins of Competence in infancy.
 During my Post-Doc at Berkeley, I acquired the knowledge and skills necessary to carry out research with infants.
 Since then my studies have led to shift my focus to trying to understand how the interactions between parents, notably mothers, and their infants shape the infants? development of Competence.
 I define Competence as the ability to adapt to the environment to optimize one?s rewards.
 Through my studies and observations, it has become apparent that the way in which parents or primary caregivers present the world to the infants and the way in which they respond to the infant?s behavior is the most important influence in the infant?s early development of Competence.
 I have come to call the way the parent approaches and interacts with the infant, Parenting Style.
 My research for the next several years will be devoted to describing the variations in Parenting Style and the consequences of the different variations on infant Competence.

-In order to carry out this research, I have developed observational methods the permit the measurement of one of the important ingredients in Parenting, responsiveness.
+In order to carry out this research, I have developed observational methods that permit the measurement of one of the important ingredients in Parenting, responsiveness.
 My observational coding system preserves the sequence and duration of ongoing streams of behavior so that responsiveness can be measured with precision.
-With Graduate Students, Alayna Berkowitz, Amy Lancaster and Michelle Truffin and Undergraduate Students Steve Arietta and Ashleigh Cream I have begun setting up my lab to carry out this research at the Center for Infant and Child Research, 18 Normal Avenue.
+With Graduate Students, Undergraduate Students I am analyzing data collected over the past several years and writing up the results.
+I have also collected some data from a small cohort of Russian children and their parents.